 The NMAPS Physics Course is an enhanced specialist training programme offering:

 - 14.5 days of subject knowledge and pedagogy

 - 14.5 days of professional study

-- 3 days primary school placement
+- Two day primary school placement

-- Experience of alternative provision settings
+- Experience of alternative provision settings.

 The NMAPS Physics course starts with a three day residential induction which all trainees attend.
 This will set the expectation for your training year and give you the opportunity to meet trainees from all of our six hubs.

 The majority of time you will be spend in your main placement school.
 A second six week placement will be in a contrasting school.
 Main placement schools are in both the State and Independent sector.
 Shorter placements in other types of school: comprehensive and selective; primary, special schools and pupil referral units give you an all rounded training.

 Training will be delivered by tutors who have been chosen because of the high quality of their own teaching practice.
 You will be assigned a mentor at your main placement school.
 You will meet weekly to discuss progress and tailor training to your individual needs.